-Jessica Wheeler, Principal of Elmhurst Ballet School, said: “Although at Elmhurst we recognise the monumental importance of Black History Month, we want to exceed the once a year moment and embed our conversations and actions into the whole school calendar and beyond.
+Jessica Wheeler, Principal of Elmhurst Ballet School, said: “Although at Elmhurst we recognise the monumental importance of Black History Month, we want to exceed this once a year moment and embed our conversations and actions into the whole school calendar and beyond.

 By engaging in open, honest and collaborative dialogue with Board members, staff and students, it is our aim to see the entire school community work together and create an environment that is safe, fair and inclusive.
 We want everyone who walks through our doors to feel represented by what they see and do in our studios and classrooms.
 We want to keep finding ways through, for example, networking and outreach work, to encourage and support more Black, Brown and Asian students to feel confident about pursuing a career in dance.”

-The recent opportunities to reflect, educate and learn during Black History Month, complemented and built on past activity here at the school.
+The opportunities to reflect, educate and learn during Black History Month, complemented and built on past activity at the school.
 Theresa Ruth Howard is a diversity in dance advocate, consultant and strategist and assists arts organisations to better understand, design and implement Diversity, Equity and Inclusion programmes and initiatives.
 She is the founder and curator of Memoirs of Blacks in Ballet, a digital platform established to preserve, present and promote the contributions and stories of black artists in ballet.

-Howard’s relationship with Elmhurst began in summer 2019 after Principal Jessica Wheeler was captivated by her keynote speech during the Young Talent Festival Symposium at the Royal Opera House in London.
+Howard’s relationship with Elmhurst began in summer 2019 after Wheeler was captivated by her keynote speech during the Young Talent Festival Symposium at the Royal Opera House in London.
 Later that year she was invited to the school to engage with all students and staff and worked directly with the Upper School on the students’ perceptions of diversity culture, aesthetics, genderism and personal development in ballet.
 Elmhurst continues the conversation with Howard, most recently during Black History Month.

 In September 2019, Snéha Khilay, Managing Director of Blue Tulip Consultancy, captivated and inspired all staff during a bespoke training day on diversity, equality, inclusion, unconscious bias, bullying and harassment.